-Cool and creamy bacon ranch potato salad is the perfect spring or summer side dish.
-Full of flavor from crispy bacon and a homemade dairy-free ranch dressing, no one will ever guess that this potato salad is Whole30 compliant and Paleo friendly.
+This cool and creamy bacon ranch potato salad is the perfect spring or summer side dish.
+It’s full of flavor from crispy bacon and a homemade dairy-free ranch dressing that pulls it all together.

 Can I tell you a little secret?
 I spent twenty-seven years of my life hating potato salad.
 I know, I know, for all of you die-hard potato salad loving people, you may be in complete disbelief reading that, but it’s the truth.
 It wasn’t until I tasted my mother-in-law’s homemade potato salad a few years ago that I began to actually entertain the idea that potato salad could be delicious.

 Looking back, I just don’t think I had ever had really good potato salad but thankfully (and thanks to my mother-in-law) I have seen the light!
 Truth be told, I’m still pretty picky about my potato salad.
 While my mother-in-laws classic potato salad will always be a favorite, I wanted to switch things up a bit and experiment with some different flavor combinations.